Meta Description Examples for Homepages, Blogs & Businesses

-Why is your content’s meta description important?
+Why is your content’s meta description essential?

 Yoast says this: